Flowserve (NYSE:FLS) Issues FY23 Earnings Guidance

 Flowserve (NYSE:FLS – Get Rating) updated its FY23 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $1.50-$1.75 for the period, compared to the consensus estimate of $1.67.
+The company provided earnings per share guidance of $1.50-$1.75 for the period, compared to the consensus earnings per share estimate of $1.67.
 The company issued revenue guidance of $3.94-$4.01 billion, compared to the consensus revenue estimate of $3.94 billion.

-Several research analysts recently commented on the stock.
-Mizuho lifted their target price on shares of Flowserve from $33.00 to $37.00 and gave the stock a buy rating in a research note on Friday, January 13th.
-Robert W. Baird boosted their price objective on shares of Flowserve from $32.00 to $42.00 and gave the company a neutral rating in a research report on Monday, February 13th.
-Royal Bank of Canada boosted their price objective on shares of Flowserve from $26.00 to $30.00 and gave the company a sector perform rating in a research report on Tuesday, February 14th.
-Citigroup boosted their price objective on shares of Flowserve from $32.00 to $36.00 and gave the company a buy rating in a research report on Friday, December 9th.
-Finally, Credit Suisse Group boosted their price objective on shares of Flowserve from $28.00 to $30.00 and gave the company a neutral rating in a research report on Wednesday, November 2nd.
-One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has an average rating of Hold and a consensus target price of $34.33.
+Several brokerages have recently commented on FLS.
+TheStreet raised Flowserve from a c rating to a b rating in a report on Tuesday.
+Mizuho upped their target price on Flowserve from $33.00 to $37.00 and gave the stock a buy rating in a research note on Friday, January 13th.
+Bank of America raised Flowserve from a neutral rating to a buy rating and increased their price objective for the company from $33.00 to $40.00 in a research note on Monday, January 30th.
+They noted that the move was a valuation call.
+Morgan Stanley increased their price objective on Flowserve from $31.00 to $37.00 and gave the company an equal weight rating in a research note on Thursday.
+Finally, Citigroup upped their target price on Flowserve from $32.00 to $36.00 and gave the company a buy rating in a report on Friday, December 9th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $35.00.

-The company also recently announced a quarterly dividend, which was paid on Friday, January 13th.
-Stockholders of record on Friday, December 30th were given a dividend of $0.20 per share.
-The ex-dividend date of this dividend was Thursday, December 29th.
-This represents a $0.80 dividend on an annualized basis and a dividend yield of 2.29%.
-Flowserve’s dividend payout ratio is currently 125.00%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, January 13th.
+Shareholders of record on Friday, December 30th were paid a $0.20 dividend.
+This represents a $0.80 dividend on an annualized basis and a yield of 2.29%.
+The ex-dividend date was Thursday, December 29th.
+Flowserve’s payout ratio is 55.94%.

 Flowserve Company Profile